flexcompute/tidy3d/docs/howdoi.rst

    * - Loop through :class:`tidy3d.web.container.BatchData` without loading all of the data into memory?
      - ``for task_name, sim_data in batch_data.items():`` will give access to a :class:`SimulationData` instance for each :class:`tidy3d.web.container.Job` in the batch one by one, so you can perform your postprocessing in the loop body without loading each of the simulations' data into memory at once.
    * - Save or load a :class:`tidy3d.web.container.Job` or :class:`tidy3d.web.container.Batch` so I can work with it later?
-     - Like most other tidy3d objects, :class:`tidy3d.web.container.Job` and :class:`tidy3d.web.container.Batch` instances have ``.to_file(path)`` and ``.from_file(path)`` methods that will export and load thier metadata as .json files.
+     - Like most other tidy3d objects, :class:`tidy3d.web.container.Job` and :class:`tidy3d.web.container.Batch` instances have ``.to_file(path)`` and ``.from_file(path)`` methods that will export and load their metadata as .json files.
 This is especially useful for loading batches for analysis long after they have run.

 Extensions
 ----------